 Trouble Forming Healthy Relationships

 Childhood is the time in our lives where we learn what appropriate, healthy relationships are like.
-This doesn’t happen for children with alcoholic parents.
+This doesn’t happen for children with parents dependent on alcohol.
 When a parent struggles with substance abuse, children are often required to deny their own emotions in lieu of having to respond to the unpredictable outbursts of the adults around them.
 This unhealthy foundation can affect how they form relationships in adulthood.
-Children of alcoholics are more likely to marry alcoholics later in life, continuing the cycle of emotional abuse and neglect.
+Children of those battling alcohol use disorder are more likely to marry people with similar addictions later in life, continuing the cycle of emotional abuse and neglect.

 Poor Impulse Control

-Households where alcoholism is present are often chaotic and unpredictable.
-Coupled with being conditioned to use denial to cope with emotions, children of alcoholic parents will often find they have difficulty with impulse control in adulthood.
+Households where alcohol use disorder is present are often chaotic and unpredictable.
+Coupled with being conditioned to use denial to cope with emotions, children of parents with alcohol use disorder will often find they have difficulty with impulse control in adulthood.
 As adults, they take an unhealthy, unrealistic, all-or-nothing approach to life - either everything is okay or nothing is.
 This creates a pattern of disappointment, which reinforces a poor self-image and low self-esteem.